Tin-Hoang/EEEM073-Solar-Radiation/README.md

 - `plots/`: Visualization outputs will be saved here.
 - `explainability/`: Outputs of model explainability will be saved here.
 - `checkpoints/`: Saved model checkpoints during training will be saved here.
+- `scripts/`: Python scripts for each corresponding notebook folder to run without Jupyter notebooks.

 ## 1. Installation